zopfli-rs/zopfli/README.md

 Carol Nichols started the Rust implementation as an experiment in incrementally rewriting a C library in Rust, keeping the project compiling at every step.
 For more information about that experiment, see [the slides for a talk she gave about it](https://github.com/carols10cents/rust-out-your-c-talk) and [the repo as it was for the experiment](https://github.com/carols10cents/zopfli).

+The minimum supported Rust version (MSRV) for this crate is 1.56.
+Bumping this version is not considered a breaking change for semantic versioning purposes.
+We will try to do it only when we estimate that such a bump would not cause widespread inconvenience or breakage.

 ## How to build

 To build the code, run: